-Taking into consideration the boiler’s age, frequency of faults developing and inability to get insurance it might be worth cutting your costs and installing a new boiler replacement.
+Taking into consideration the boiler's age, frequency of faults developing and inability to get insurance it might be worth cutting your costs and getting a new boiler and installation.

 Not sure when your boiler was installed?
 Find out how old your boiler is.